Wittelsbach-Graff Diamond

+Graff disagreed: "I decided that to create beauty, or acts of beauty, is not a sin.
+All we did was remove the blemishes and now it's true perfection."

 Wittelsbach Diamond

-The original Wittelsbach Diamond, also known as Der Blaue Wittelsbacher, was a 35.56 carat fancy, deep, greyish-blue diamond with VS2 clarity that had been part of both the Austrian and the Bavarian Crown jewels.
+The original Wittelsbach Diamond, also known as Der Blaue Wittelsbacher, was a 35.56 carat fancy, deep, greyish-blue diamond with VS2 clarity that had been part of both the Austrian and the Bavarian Crown Jewels.

 Its colour and clarity had been compared to the Hope Diamond.
 The diamond had measured 24.40 mm in diameter and 8.29 mm in depth.
 It had 82 facets arranged in an atypical pattern.
 The star facets on the crown were vertically split, and the pavilion had sixteen needle-like facets arranged in pairs, pointing outward from the culet facet.

 History

-The diamond originates from the Kollur mines of Guntur District in Andhra Pradesh, India.
-The story that King Felipe IV of Castile purchased the jewel and included it in the dowry of his teenage daughter, Margaret Teresa, in 1664 is apocryphal.
+The diamond originates from the Kollur mines of Guntur district in Andhra Pradesh, India.
+The story that Philip IV of Spain purchased the jewel and included it in the dowry of his teenage daughter, Margaret Teresa, in 1664 is apocryphal.
 The first time the diamond was mentioned is about fifty years later when it was already in Vienna.
-It was in the possession of the Habsburg family and came to Munich when, in 1722, Maria Amalia married Karl of Bavaria, a member of the Wittelsbach family.
+It was in the possession of the Habsburg family and came to Munich when, in 1722, Maria Amalia married Charles of Bavaria, a member of the Wittelsbach family.

 In 1745, the Wittelsbach Diamond was first mounted on the Bavarian Elector's Order of the Golden Fleece.
-When Maximilian IV Joseph von Wittelsbach became the first King of Bavaria in 1806, he commissioned a royal crown that prominently displayed the diamond.
+When Maximilian IV Joseph became the first king of Bavaria in 1806, he commissioned a royal crown that prominently displayed the diamond.
 Until 1918, the jewel remained on top of the Bavarian crown.
 It was seen last in public at Ludwig III of Bavaria's funeral in 1921.

 The Wittelsbach family tried to sell the diamond in 1931 during the Great Depression but found no buyers.
 It eventually sold the jewel in 1951.
 In 1958, the stone was exhibited at the World Expo in Brussels.
 In the 1960s, the Goldmuntz family asked Joseph Komkommer, a jeweller, to re-cut the diamond, but Komkommer recognised its historical significance and refused.
 Instead, he joined a group of dealers that bought it.
-The diamond had been in a private collection since 1964; Helmut Horten had presented to his wife Heidi at their wedding.
+The diamond had been in a private collection since 1964; Helmut Horten had presented it to his wife Heidi at their wedding.

 On 10 December 2008, the 35.56 carat Wittelsbach Diamond was sold to London-based jeweller Laurence Graff for £16.4 million sterling, or US$23.4 million, at the time the highest price ever paid at auction for a diamond.
 (The previous record had been held by a pear-shaped 100 carat stone named the Star of the Season.)
 The record was eclipsed on 16 November 2010, when a 24.78 carat pink diamond was sold for £29 million Sterling, or US$46 million, again to Mr. Graff.

 In June 2011, Graff apparently sold the diamond to the former emir of Qatar, Hamad bin Khalifa, for at least US$80 million.